silentTester/hotel-booking-journey/README.md

 `/usr/local/bin/chromedriver`

 # HOWTO run the tests:
-- From Mac Terminal, with the appropriate user permissions:
+- From Mac Terminal, with the appropriate user permissions.
+Run:

 `./gradlew clean build`